-- Enjoy your stay!
-Make certain to protect the rental owner (and your things!) by keeping the rental home locked up when you are away, just like you would in your own home.
+- Make sure to protect the owner (and your things!) by keeping the vacation home secured while you are away, just like you would at home.

-- How would you feel about your stay?
-Just about all rental management companies and rental websites permit travellers to offer reviews.
-If your property and/or property manager was great, they'll appreciate your compliments.
-If something went wrong, we recommend being pleasant but genuine about your stay.
-Top property owners and managers will work very hard to fix the problem.
+- Did you have an enjoyable time?
+Just about all vacation rental management companies and rental search sites permit travellers to provide comments.
+If the property and/or property manager was terrific, they will appreciate your recommendations.
+If anything went wrong, we recommend being pleasant but genuine about your experience.
+Top property owners and managers will try very hard to correct the problem.

 Hold a meeting with your travel companions.
 Did everybody have a good time?
 If everything was amazing, next year's vacation planning is going to be simple and easy.
 If not, you've acquired useful rental search experience that can help with the next search.